 Using Composite Characters

 Bringing together the main traits and influence of two or more people into one composite character might be done to protect the so-called innocent or for the sake of supposedly streamlining the number of people in narrative, but doing so brings into question the ethics of doing so.
-Conflating characters might be done with the intention of strengthening the story, but as it shifts the focus into the imaginary realm.Once a writer feels compelled to add details that were not part of the story, the motivation for… Click To Tweet
+Conflating characters might be done with the intention of strengthening the story, but as it shifts the focus into the imaginary realm.Once a writer feels compelled to add details that were not part of the story, the motivation for doing so must be questioned.
+Click To Tweet

 Adding or Subtracting Details